B00025095/web3-git-questions/README.md

 wrote the html syntax for our page i.e. html body etc.
 I have written the introductory paragraph which fixes issue #1

+create a two paragraph to discuss the 2 advantages of Git ovr Dropbox.

 Question 2:
 Compare CLI vs. GUI clients for working with Git